OneKeyHQ/documents/docs/Extension/02-API Reference/ethereum-provider.md

 ethereum.on('message', handler: (message: ProviderMessage) => void);
 ```

-The MetaMask provider emits this event when it receives some message that the consumer should be notified of.
+The OneKey provider emits this event when it receives some message that the consumer should be notified of.
 The kind of message is identified by the `type` string.

 RPC subscription updates are a common use case for the `message` event.